code-syl/tiny-tools/README.md

 # tiny-tools
-A collection of tiny tools to help with my life
+This repository houses a collection of tiny tools I developed to make things easier.